alvarosantamariagomez/sari/www/about.md

 Once uploaded and plotted (see the [<a href="#plot-controls" target="_self">Plot controls</a>](#ii.-plot-controls) block), the three coordinates components of the GNSS series will be shown in separate tabs on the top.
 In case the coordinate components are not known to SARI, the tabs will be labeled : 1st, 2nd and 3rd component, respectively.
 When plotting a primary and a secondary series with different formats, the option `N@E` can be activated to match the coordinate components North and East of the secondary series with respect to those of the primary series (see the [<a href="#ancillary-information" target="_self">Ancillary information</a>](#iii.-ancillary-information) block).

 For GNSS time series, the station ID is extracted from the first characters of the input file name and will be shown in the `series ID` box under the loaded series.
 The station ID can be modified by the user if necessary.
 For more information on the use of the station ID, see the [<a href="#ancillary-information" target="_self">Ancillary information</a>](#iii.-ancillary-information) block.
 For other type of series, this feature can be neglected.

+A summary of the contents of the uploaded series will be shown on the left pannel.
+If the station coordinates are known, the station location will be shown on a location map, together with the <a href="#references" target="_self">Bird (2003)</a> plate boundaries.
+The station ID and the plate name can be obtained by hoovering over the map.

 It is possible to average and reduce the sampling of the input series, for instance from daily values to weekly, by using the `reduce sampling` option.
 The user needs to provide the new sampling period in the same time units of the series.
 This option also accepts expressions identified by a starting *=* such as *=7/365.25* for transforming a daily series into weekly using year units.
 If high-frequency data are not needed, averaging the series will save a lot of time when fitting models, finding discontinuities or when estimating the colored noise in the series (see the [<a href="#additional-fit" target="_self">Additional fit</a>](#v.-additional-fit) block).